-SIGNAGE: Notices will be placed at the entrance of the church building indicating the maximum number of people permitted in the worship space (in green, yellow, or orange zones: 250 people or 50% of the room's capacity, whichever is fewer; in red zones: a maximum of 25 worshippers), the conditions of access, and public health guidelines currently in place.
+SIGNAGE: Notices will be placed at the entrance of the church building indicating the maximum number of people permitted in the worship space (250 people or 50% of the room's capacity, whichever is fewer), the conditions of access, and public health guidelines currently in place.
 Government-issued posters featuring some of this information will be made available.